-The assumption on the observability of market shares does not call for much discussion.
-On the other hand, a couple of remarks are in order here.
-First, the same population must be observed in different choice situations; this clearly requires that there exist an unmodelled but exogenous shock on the supply side that varies the menu of contracts across markets.
-Think, for example, of the population of bettors in a horse race on Sundays, or of young male drivers in rural regions shopping for car insurance.
-In both cases it may be reasonable to assume that the distribution of preferences remains the same on each Sunday, or across regions.
+Several remarks are in order here.
+First, we have to justify why the same population is observed facing different menus; this clearly requires that there exist an unmodelled, but exogeneous shock on the supply side.
+Think for example of the population of betters in a horse race on Sundays, or of young male drivers in rural regions trying to find a bargain for their car insurance contract.
+In both cases it seems reasonable to assume that the distribution of preferences remains the same from Sundays to Sundays, or from a region to another.
 In the first case menus differ because different horses in different races have different winning probabilities.
-In the second case menus may vary from one region to another because loading factors differ, reflecting, for instance, various levels of competition across insurers by regions.
-Note that the econometrician does not need to model the precise reason these menus differ-as long as she can make the case that the underlying process is independent of preferences or the riskiness of agents at the same time.
+In the second case menus may vary from a region to another because loading factors differ, reflecting for instance various levels of competition across insurers by regions.

-Second, the equation on empirical distributions above requires that agents have correct beliefs when making their choices.
-For instance, if we analyze insurance contracts, we are requiring that an agent make decisions based on the true distribution of claims conditional on (c_i, θ) .
-Such an assumption cannot be avoided: barring data on beliefs, most datasets could be rationalized by assigning strange beliefs to agents.
+The assumption on the observability of market shares needn't be discussed.
+On the other hand, the second equality above requires that agents have correct beliefs when making their choices.
+For instance, if we analyze insurance contracts, we are requiring that an agent takes decisions based on the true distribution of claims conditional on (c_i, θ) .
+Such an assumption cannot be avoided : barring data on beliefs, most datasets could be rationalized by assigning strange beliefs to agents.